vaibhav-sarkale/vaibhav-sarkale.github.io/toastmasters.md

 Every major city in India now has a active network of multiple Toastmasters clubs.

-I have been an active Toastmaster since 2017.
+I have been an active Toastmaster over 6 years now.

 ## My Toastmasters Philosophy
-I am deeply passionate about communication in general and public speaking in specific, as an area of expertise and realize its power as a powerful life skill in professional and personal life.
+I am deeply passionate about communication & public speaking since childhood.
+I have come to realize it as a powerful life skill in professional and personal life.

 Storytelling and an impactful voice are few of my strength areas.

-I look forward to regular club meetings as a symbiotic and safe space to work with like minded people to
+I look forward to regular club meetings as a safe space to work with like minded people to
 1. further strengthen these skills
 2. work on becoming a better project manager